gerritfischer99/tcav-jUngleNet/README.md

 </p>

 # Summary
 Unfortunately computing TCAV scores for jUngle-Net with the Describable Textures Dataset is unsuccessful.
+The input data is too different from the concepts.
 The Eurosat dataset yields better results.
 For most concepts the expectations can be met.
 We can see a systematic when inspecting the different layers.
 All concepts get higher scores towards the middle of the U-Net.
 This could be due to the fact that these concepts play more of a role in these central layers or to TCAV working better with smaller layer outputs.

 # References
 * M. Cimpoi, S. Maji, I. Kokkinos, S. Mohamed, A. Vedaldi (2014): Describing Textures in the Wild.
 Proceedings of the IEEE Conf. on Computer Vision and Pattern Recognition.